Secrets

 Operators paste raw API keys into env vars, ad-hoc commands, error messages from third-party libraries, and HTTP error bodies — none of which the type system can intercept.
 The tracing layer scans every log line at the writer boundary and replaces credential-shaped substrings with <redacted:N-chars> before the bytes hit disk.
 Ten patterns ship today: Anthropic (sk-ant-...), OpenAI (sk-proj-..., generic sk-...), GitHub (gho_/ghp_/ghu_/ghs_), JWTs, Bearer auth, and AWS access keys.

 The bias is toward false positives — a slightly mangled log line beats a leaked credential.
-Real-world test: paste an API key into a daemon command's stderr, and the log file shows <redacted:48-chars>, not the key.
+Real-world test: paste an API key into an instance command's stderr, and the log file shows <redacted:48-chars>, not the key.

 Layer 4 — Projection-time redaction